holmesjoli/braille/README.md

 </svg>
 ```

-In D3 this looks like:
+In D3, this looks like this:

 ```
 let svg = d3.select("#chart")